chingu-voyages/voyage-project-aihelper/README.md

 ## About Chingu

-If you aren't yet a member of Chingu we invite you to join us.
-We help our members transform what they've learned in courses & tutorials into the practical experience employers need and want.
+If you aren't yet a member of Chingu we invite you to [join us](https://chingu.io).
+We help ourmembers transform what they've learned in courses & tutorials into the practical experience employers need and want.
+The experience that helps to set you apart from other applicants for the same jobs.